juanmahidalgo/decentraland-dapp/README.md

 ## Features included

 - Routing: Implemented `connected-react-router` to handle the route changes and manage side-effects and components to render.
-- Network detection: The project will only allow the user to use the localhost network (ID: 1337).
-I tried to use `wallet_switchEthereumChain` to change the network programatically but unfortunately looks like MetaMask doesn't support changing it the localhost one.
+- Network detection: The project will only allow the user to use the supported network (Rinkeby for the deployed version and localhost locally).
+Unfortunately looks like MetaMask doesn't support changing it the localhost one, it will suggest the change but the network won't change after accepting the prompt.
   ![image](./docs/wrong-network.png)
 - Account change detection: Re-fetch the token balance on the account change event.
 - Transfer validation: `react-hook-form` was used to provide a basic validation during the token transfer.
 It will validate the address is a valid ETH one, that the amount is positive and that the user has the balance to make that transfer.